teklynk/xbox_backup_script/README.md

 ```

 ### Notes
-The backup script will create a folder on the backup location using the IP of the Xbox. i.e: /BACKUPS/XBOX/192.168.0.153/F
+The backup script will check for a folder on the backup location that contains the IP of the Xbox. i.e: /BACKUPS/XBOX/192.168.0.50/F. You will need to create this directory path before running the backup script.